Controlling Echoes In Your Fellowship Hall

-Similar to other social gathering venues, fellowship halls are faced with the common issue of sound reflections (echoes) interfering with the quality of acoustics within the room.
-When a group converses in a fellowship hall, particularly one containing several hard, reflective surfaces, the collective voices create reverberations that affect the quality of acoustics throughout the area.
-As these reverberations elevate background noise, they begin to interfere with speech clarity, people naturally speak more loudly, creating a perpetual audibility problem that can contribute to an unpleasant atmosphere altogether.
+Similar to other social gathering venues, Fellowship Halls are faced with the common issue of sound reflections (echoes) interfering with the quality of acoustics within the room.
+When a group converses in a Fellowship Hall, particularly one containing several hard, reflective surfaces, the collective voices create reverberations that affect the quality of acoustics throughout the area.
+As these reverberations elevate background noise, they begin to interfere with speech clarity.
+As a result, people begin speak more loudly, creating a perpetual audibility problem that can contribute to an unpleasant atmosphere altogether.
 Soundproofing a Fellowship Hall is all about taking the echoes away from the room, so that what remains is great clarity to original sound and premium sound quality for communication.